Cash Game (Justified): Plot

 Ava (Joelle Carter) checks her barn in the morning when she hears noises, only finding Boyd (Walton Goggins), who was going to work on her porch.
 Ava asks him to leave.
 She then checks the barn and discovers the ledger and deeds from the bank robbery.
-Meanwhile, Ty Walker (Garret Dillahunt) attempts to buy a property from a couple whose family lived on the property for generations, but they refuse to accept his offer and is offended when they call him "peacock".
+Meanwhile, Ty Walker (Garret Dillahunt) attempts to buy a property from a couple whose family lived on the property for generations, but they refuse to accept his offer and he is offended when they call him "peacock".

 Raylan (Timothy Olyphant) and Tim (Jacob Pitts) work on the bank robbery, meeting with those who rented the safety deposit boxes to discover what was stolen.
 Among their first stops is prominent realtor Calhoun Schreier (Brad Leland), who claims he'd emptied his box the day before the robbery.
 Calhoun takes the opportunity to attempt to broker the sale of Arlo's property to Walker, who is apprehensive of the Feds and has his cohort Choo-Choo Mundo (Duke Davis Roberts) follow the Marshals.
-Realizing they are being followed, Raylan and Tim trick Choo-Choo by having Raylan take his car, forcing Choo-Choo to ask for hitchhiking to meet with his boss.
+Realizing they are being followed, Raylan and Tim trick Choo-Choo by having Raylan take his car, forcing Choo-Choo to ask for a ride to meet with his boss.
 Tim picks Choo-Choo up, as he is unaware that he was following him.

 After meeting with Boyd and Duffy (Jere Burns), Katherine (Mary Steenburgen) meets with Avery Markham (Sam Elliott), her lover.
 Avery is a big-time criminal recently back from Colorado with a small fortune from legalized cannabis.
 Katherine is quietly suspicious of Avery, who left Kentucky when her then-husband and his partner Grady Hale were ratted out to the Feds fifteen years earlier.
 Ava meets with Raylan to show him the ledger and deeds.
 Raylan tells her to keep them for her own safety.